LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - The next steps cannot be completed without proper documentation and proof of this particular job advertisement.

-Each ad must include:
+Each ad must include the following:

-- Name of the employer;
+- The name of the employer;

 - A description of the job requirements and basic duties;